-We publicly consulted on the draft standards between 1 April 2015 and 26 June 2015.
+At its meeting on 5 March 2015, the Committee agreed the revised standards, which we publicly consulted on between 1 April 2015 and 26 June 2015.
 The Executive has now updated the draft standards, taking into consideration the responses received.

 Overall, the responses were positive about the revised standards as a whole.
 However, there was some debate about some elements of the standards on reporting concerns about safety and being open when things go wrong.
-Comments from the Council are welcomed on these areas in particular.
+Comments from the Committee are welcomed on these areas in particular.

-The attached consultation response analysis document and revised draft standards of conduct, performance and ethics were considered and recommended to Council by the Education and Training Committee at its meeting in September 2015.
-We have added to the glossary entries for 'apology' and 'consent' as a result of comments received from the Committee.
+The consultation response analysis and draft revised standards of conduct, performance and ethics are attached for the Committee's consideration, approval, and recommendation to Council.
 For ease of reference, we have also included a version of the draft revised standards which highlights the specific changes we are proposing following the consultation.